Zerolimits45/App_dev_Project/ReadMe.txt

 Admin password: password

 Instructions to run app:
+1. Please ensure all packages are downloaded from the requirements.txt

-1. Please sign up as a user before you use the website
+2. Please sign up as a user before you use the website

-2. To be able to get a coupon you first have to purchase an item, so you can get points to redeem a coupon
+3. To be able to get a coupon you first have to purchase an item, so you can get points to redeem a coupon

-3. You may use 4242 4242 4242 4242 as a dummy card number in the stripe api
+4. You may use 4242 4242 4242 4242 as a dummy card number in the stripe api

 Team Members:
  Aloysius (Orders)